aureleoules/spectrum/README.md

 * Download your credentials by clicking the download button next to your new API login.
 Save this file as `credentials.json` in the root of the project.

 ## How do I use the Script ?!
-* Open the `START.bat` and enter the SoundCloud URL for your desired music!
+* Open the `START.bat` and enter the SoundCloud URL of your desired music!
 * Wait and see !

 ## How do I use the YouTube uploader ?!